 Aspects of misbehaviour and its origins Monitoring techniques Cause Characteristics or origin Technique Characteristic Boredom Lack of relevance to activity.
 Work too hard or too easy.
-Demands prolonged concentration.
-Scanning Frequently look around the room; site yourself where you can see most pupils while you talk to pupils.
+Demands prolonged concentration Scanning 1.
+Frequently look around the room; site yourself where you can see most pupils while you talk to pupils.
 Excessive intellectual demand Work is too hard or takes too much time.
 Circulating Move around the work area, look at work, give praise or support, anticipate problems, ensure pupils are on task.
-Frustration Work is too difficult or language is too hard.
+Frustration Work is too difficult or language too hard.
 Other pupils can do it easily.
-Unable to contribute to class or group activity.
-Making eye contact Address whole class and engage them; use eye contact for control; avoid interrupting flow of lesson.
-Low selfesteem History of past failures causes lack of confidence.
+Unable to contribute to cla or group activity. contact Address whole class and engage them; use eye contact for control; avoid interrupting flow of lesson.
+Low selfesteem History of past failures causes lac of confidence.
 Easier not to do the work than fail again, Often feels 'picked on'.
-Asking questions Target pupils; involve as many people as possible over the lesson period.
-Emotional difficulties Unable to adjust to working with others; not valued at home, or even abused.
+Target pupils; involve as many people as possible over the lesson period.
+Emotional difficulties Unable to adjust to working with others; not valued at home, or ever abused.
 Is a bully or sustains bullying from peers.
 Employs attention-seeking behaviours.
-Using space Circulate among the pupils.
+Using space n Circulate among the pupils.
 When needed, use the whole room to separate pupils or groups from the main class.
 Lack of perceived pastoral structure in school Unclear code of conduct and/or sanctions.
 Teacher does not apply rules fairly or consistently.
 May be construed as lack of care.
 Supporting Give appropriate help, either motivational or academic; acknowledging the progress made inhibits off-task behaviour.
 Teacher, school ethos Pupil seen as a problem instead of the system failing the pupil.
-School unable to respond to pupil's needs.
-Changing activity Alter the pace of work; signal changes; acknowledge those pupils who have yet to finish earlier work and ensure they know what to do.
+Scho unable to respond to pupil's needs ol activity Alter the pace of work; signal changes; acknowledge those pupils who have yet to finish earlier work and ensure they know what to do.
 Peer pressure Some pupils may be influenced by other pupils with apparent credibility in the wider world; or who bully or offer inducements.
 Encouraging individuals Ensure that all know that you are aware of their progress; encourage or praise good work for each pupil.
 Keep the individual in mind.
-Dislike Tead of unfa thers are disliked who are Acting Insi ir, have favourites, apply betw st on courtesie ween you and t s between pupils and he pupil; confront disrespect.

-Address misbehaviour when it occurs or, if
+Dislike Teachers are disliked who are Acting Insist on courtesies between pupils and of unfair, have favourites, apply between you and the pupil; confront disrespect. teacher rules arbitrarily or pick on Address misbehaviour when it occurs or, if people, do not prepare their lessons, arrive late.